-- Time – Gravity is strong!
+- Time: Gravity is strong!
 Over the years gravity will continue to play a role.
-It not only keeps us on earth but does have an effect on our bodies.
-More importantly life goes on:
+It not only keeps us on earth but affects our bodies.

-- Exposure to the elements – Sun, Wind, Cold, and Humidity
+- Exposure to the elements: Sun, wind, cold, and humidity affect skin tone.

-- Aging– Our skin loses tone through loss of collagen and elastin
+- Aging: Our skin loses tone through the loss of collagen and elastin.

 Why Do Facelifts Fail?

-Sometimes on occasion, things just don’t turn out the way we had envisioned.
+Sometimes on occasion, things just don’t turn out the way you had envisioned.
 There are several reasons this may happen:

-- When we start out with thinner tissues that lack tone or substance we can expect to have some recurrent laxity, meaning even though we pull the tissues tighter during surgery they may loosen up over time.
+- When you start out with thinner tissues that lack tone or substance, you can expect to have some recurrent laxity, meaning even though we pull the tissues tighter during surgery, they may loosen up over time.
 We can often predict which patients may have this happen and anticipate that they may require a revision after their primary procedure.

-- Because this requires us to “translate” the pull from the chin area to the ears, it is not as strong as if we were pulling directly at that neck which would mean the incision would be at the neck
+- In others, you have to accept that we are tightening and improving the shape of the neck (beneath the chin) from a more “remote” site, in front of and behind the ears. (see illustration) Because this requires us to “translate” the pull from the chin area to the ears, it is not as strong as if we were pulling directly at that neck, which would mean the incision would be at the neck

-- Alternatively, simply put, the operation was not executed as we intended.
-Even though we had the best of intentions we just were not able to carry out the procedure the way we had planned.
-Fortunately, when you are cared for by a board-certified plastic surgeon, this should rarely be responsible for a result we are not happy with.
+- Alternatively, simply put, the operation was not executed as intended.
+Even though we had the best of intentions, we just were not able to carry out the procedure as planned.
+Fortunately, when you are cared for by a board-certified plastic surgeon, this should rarely be responsible for a result you are not happy with.

 What To Expect From a Second Facelift

-What is unpredictable is how much scar tissue will be present this time and will it change how we manage the deeper layers termed the SMAS.
+What is unpredictable is how much scar tissue will be present this time and whether it changes how we manage the deeper layers termed the SMAS.
 My preference is to release under the SMAS and perform what many term a “High SMAS” allowing for tension on the deeper layers preventing distortion and enhancing the longevity of the procedure.
-When I return back on my patients, I always know exactly what was done the last time making it a bit easier.
+When I return to my patients, I always know exactly what was done the last time, making it a bit easier.
 That being said, on occasion, there may be so much scar tissue in the plane that we cannot safely elevate the SMAS again.

-How Long After a Facelift Can You Have a Revision?
+How Soon Can You Have a Revision Facelift?

 If a revision is performed because of recurrent laxity of the area under the chin, we often wait between 6 to 12 months to do this.
 It is a fairly simple procedure that often involves just releasing the skin behind the ear and a little bit onto the neck and jawline.
 Through that incision, we can tighten the deeper tissues and remove a bit more skin (again, deep tissue tightening is the most important component).
 This can be done under local or sedation in the office or operating room.
 Remember in this circumstance, this may be an expected outcome in a patient with severe loose skin or very thin skin.

-Pictured above is a 64 year old patient that had a facelift prior and desired a secondary facelift.
-She was a good candidate for the procedure and has pleasing results, despite having thinner skin.
+Pictured above is a 64-year-old patient who had a prior facelift and desired a secondary facelift.
+She was a good candidate for the procedure and had pleasing results, despite having thinner skin.
 She is shown 9 months after her 2nd facelift.
-You can see more facelift before and after pictures in our photo gallery and learn more about how we create natural-looking rejuvenation in a related blog post.
+You can see more facelift before-and-after pictures in our photo gallery and learn more about how we create natural-looking rejuvenation in a related blog post.

 Other things to appreciate about a second facelift:

-- Secondary procedure are often less about skin removal and more about deeper tissue reposition to achieve the result intended.
+- Secondary procedures are often less about skin removal and more about deeper tissue repositioning to achieve the result intended.

 - Procedures performed in an area of prior surgery often result in a bit more swelling and can take longer to recover from.